1. Home/

 • Conducting specific risk analyses for new technologies and business models

-• Development of adapted control mechanisms suited to the innovative nature of the products
+• Development of adapted control mechanisms suited to the effective nature of the products

 • Piloting and step-by-step implementation with close monitoring